Rigoberto Mendoza (basketball)

-Rigoberto Mendoza (born 6 July 1992) is a Dominican professional basketball player for the Capitanes de Ciudad de México of the NBA G League.
+Rigoberto Mendoza (born 6 July 1992) is a Dominican professional basketball player for Petro de Luanda of the Basketball Africa League (BAL) and Angolan Basketball League.

 Professional career

 Mendoza debuted in the Dominican league, where he played for Reales de La Vega.
 Later, he further gained experience in Spanish, Puerto Rican and Argentine basketball.

 He joined Capitanes de Ciudad de México of the Liga Nacional de Baloncesto Profesional for the 2017–2018 season, the first in franchise history.
 His impact was felt immediately as he averaged 15.7 points, as well as 2.8 assists per game.

 In his second season he stepped forward and improved in every aspect of the game, as his team's leader at the guard position.
 He maintained his 15 points and raised his assist average.
 He also stayed close to five rebounds per game.

 In 2018–19, Mendoza had a stellar season and helped his team achieve 27 victories.
 He eventually became league's Most Valuable Player, despite not leading any of the statistical sections of the LNBP.

 In the postseason, he led his team to the second final in team history.

-Mendoza began the 2020-21 season with Dorados de Chihuahua, averaging 12 points and 4 assists per game.
+Mendoza began the 2020–21 season with Dorados de Chihuahua, averaging 12 points and 4 assists per game.
 On November 17, 2020, Mendoza signed with Maccabi Haifa of the Israeli Basketball Premier League.

-On November 5, 2021, Mendoza signed with the Capitanes de Ciudad de México of the NBA G League.
+On November 5, 2021, Mendoza signed with the Mexico City Capitanes of the NBA G League.

 On January 19, 2022, Mendoza signed with Real Estelí of the Liga Superior de Baloncesto.

+On April 16, 2023, Mendoza signed with Piratas de La Guaira of the Superliga Profesional de Baloncesto.

+On July 14, 2023, Mendoza signed with Monbus Obradoiro of the Spanish Liga ACB.

+On January 13, 2025, Mendoza signed a one-year contract with Petro de Luanda, the defending champions of the Basketball Africa League (BAL) and the Angolan Basketball League.